pat-alt/ECCCo.jl/dev/rebuttal/pekM.md

 - Since CP is model-agnostic, we propose relying on it to relax restrictions that were previously placed on the class of classifiers (lines 183 to 189).
 - CP does indeed produce prediction sets in the context of classification.
 That is why we work with a smooth version of the set size that is compatible with gradient-based counterfactual search, as we explain in some detail in lines 194 to 205 and also in Appendix B.

-Finally, there is concern around the rigorousness of our experiments:
+#### Experiments

 > "The experiments are humble and not really solid to me. [...] the authors need to conduct ablation studies regarding the involving terms in (5)."

 We think that experiments of this scale are common in the related literature.
 Please refer to the global rebuttal for more details.
-Concerning abalation studies, we already do this to some extent (e.g. lines 278 to 281).
-We are happy to stress that more ablation studies are needed in the context of lines 330 to 332 in section 7.
+Concerning **ablation studies**, please refer to **Point 4** in the global rebuttal.